 This page describes how to add a new module for a specific device.

 Android Studio also makes it easy to add a library or Google Cloud module to your project.
 For details on creating a library module, see Create a Library Module.
-For details on creating a Google Cloud module, see Adding an App Engine Java Servlet Module.

 Create a New Module

 To add a new module to your project for a new device, proceed as follows: